Swisshaus/swisshauswebsite/_posts/alpine-meadow.md

 ---
 title: "Alpine Meadow"
 excerpt: "The home blends traditional alpine elements—like the pitched roof, wood accents, and stone fireplace—with modern features such as expansive windows, open floor plans, and minimalist interiors.
-The use of natural materials (wood, stone) ties it to its environment, while the clean lines and neutral tones give it a contemporary edge."
+The use of natural materials (wood, stone) ties it to its environment, while the clean lines and neutral tones give it a clean contemporary edge."
 coverImage: "/assets/blog/preview/cover.jpeg"
 date: "2023-03-16T05:35:07.322Z"
 category: "Home-Complete"